SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

 ### Updating a template

-We modify the template of the *content-list* component and add a button for the delete action as the fist step:
+As the fist step we modify the template of the *content-list* component and add a button for the delete action:

 ```html